apache/arrow-site/committers.md

 The mechanics of how the process works is [documented here].
-If you feel you should be offered committer privileges, but have not been, you can reach out to one of the PMC members or the private at arrow dot apache dot org mailing list.
+If you feel you should be offered committer privileges, but have not been, you can reach out to one of the PMC members or the `private@arrow.apache.org` mailing list.

 [documented here]: https://cwiki.apache.org/confluence/display/ARROW/Inviting+New+Committers+and+PMC+Members